 - An exhibit program showcasing the latest innovations in environmental monitoring;

-- Special keynote presentations on topics of general interest; and
+- Four special keynote presentations on topics of general interest;

 - Laboratory Scientists, Managers and Directors

 - Students, instructors, researchers, and others in the related academic community

 All Symposium attendees have the valuable opportunity to share new monitoring approaches and technologies, and contribute to discussions regarding regulatory issues and initiatives.
 As an attendee, you are able to:

 - have one-on-one discussions with key regulators about problems and issues facing the industry;

 - obtain the information you need to better plan for future capital purchases, research, and staffing levels;

 - learn how to save time and money when performing sampling and analysis techniques;

 - improve the quality and efficiency of your analyses; and